Four-alarm fire hits Salisbury home Harbormasterhopes to rebuild

 JIM VAIKNORAS/Staff photoA Salisbury firefighter douses the flames at a house fire Saturday afternoon on Second Street in Salisbury.

 SALISBURY — A little less than 24 hours after a swift four-alarm fire threatened to destroy the Rings Island home where he was born, town harbormaster Ray Pike was back inside Sunday morning taking photographs of the damage.
+All your dreams may come true with llightning link casino.
+All the variety of modern gambling is waiting for you!

 “I may cry in a week or two.
 I feel like, like I screwed up, that I caused all this mess,” Pike said.

 While the official cause has yet to be released, Pike said he lit a fire inside a pot belly wood stove outside next to the garage shortly before noon and went inside the Second Street home.
 About 35 minutes later, a neighbor screamed that the garage was on fire.
+The best roulette and poker on our site eye of horus tricks.
+Go to and get big bonuses!

 “I couldn’t believe how much it had gotten out of control,” Pike said.